liuhewei/haroopad-markdown-sublime/README.md

 Adds a handy command and menu item to open your current file with [Haroopad](http://pad.haroopress.com/).

-The implementation is borrowed from [mou.app markdown](https://github.com/rwoody/mou-markdown-sublime), and adds Windows/Linux support.
+The implementation is motivated by [mou.app markdown](https://github.com/rwoody/mou-markdown-sublime).

 ## Installation Instructions